PIM2054 - Deductions: interest: restriction for income tax purposes from 2017/18: introduction

 The restrictions apply in respect of:

-Income tax charged in relation to property businesses carried on by individuals (whether alone or in partnership), trustees and personal representatives of deceased estates and individuals who as beneficiaries of estates are chargeable to income tax under Chapter 6 of Part 5 of ITTOIA (see TSEM7453).
+Income tax charged in relation to property businesses carried on by individuals (whether alone or in partnership), trustees and personal representatives of deceased estates and individuals who as beneficiaries of estates are chargeable to income tax under Chapter 6 of Part 5 of ITTOIA05 (see TSEM7453).
 Companies carrying on property business are not affected.

 Interest and other finance costs on loans taken out for a property business which involves the letting of residential properties.
 Loans which are wholly for commercial properties, or for properties which are used for a furnished holiday letting business (see PIM4100) are not affected

 Any payments which, although not described as interest, are made in connection with a relevant loan and are economically equivalent to interest in the hands of the recipient.
-This would include amounts chargeable under Chapter 2A, Part 4 of ITTOIA.
+This would include amounts chargeable under Chapter 2A, Part 4 of ITTOIA05.

 Any incidental costs incurred in obtaining the loan.
 This includes items such as fees or commission payments, but would exclude, for instance, exchange rate losses on a loan taken out in a currency other than sterling.